AIM-7 Sparrow: Vietnam War (1965–1973) records

+Post Vietnam

-Improved versions of the AIM-7 were developed in the 1970s in an attempt to address the weapon's limitations.
-The AIM-7F, which entered service in 1976, had a dual-stage rocket motor for longer range, solid-state electronics for greatly improved reliability, and a larger warhead.
-Even this version had room for improvement, leading British Aerospace and the Italian firm Alenia to develop advanced versions of Sparrow with better performance and improved electronics as the BAe Skyflash and Alenia Aspide, respectively.
+Work began in the mid-1960s on a new version in an attempt to address the weapon's limitations.
+The AIM-7F, which entered service in 1976, had a dual-stage rocket motor for longer range and solid-state electronics for greatly improved reliability.
+The reduction in volume from the new guidance system also enabled a larger warhead to be fitted, improving the missile's lethality.

+The issues encountered by AIM-7 were not exclusive to the US either, with both British Aerospace and the Italian firm Selenia developing improved missiles at the behest of their national governments as the BAe Skyflash and Selenia Aspide.
+Notably, both missiles incorporated more reliable inverse monopulse seekers, a feature American AIM-7s would not gain until the 1980s.

-The most common version of the Sparrow today, the AIM-7M, entered service in 1982 and featured a new inverse monopulse seeker (matching the capabilities of Skyflash), active radar proximity fuse, digital controls, improved ECM resistance, and better low-altitude performance.
+The most common version of the Sparrow today, the AIM-7M, entered service in 1982 and featured a new inverse monopulse seeker (matching the capabilities of Skyflash and Aspide), active radar proximity fuse, digital controls, improved ECM resistance, and better low-altitude performance.
 It was used to good advantage in the 1991 Gulf War, where it scored many USAF air-to-air kills.
 Of 44 missiles fired, 30 (68.2%) hit their intended targets resulting in 24/26 (54.5%/59.1%) kills.
 19 kills were obtained beyond visual range.

-The AIM-7P is similar in most ways to the M versions, and was primarily an upgrade program for existing M-series missiles.
-The main changes were to the software, improving low-level performance.
+The AIM-7P is similar in most ways to the M versions, and was primarily an upgrade for existing M-series missiles.
+Changes were mainly to the software, improving low-level performance.
 A follow-on Block II upgrade added a new rear receiver allowing the missile to receive mid-course correction from the launching aircraft.
-Plans initially called for all M versions to be upgraded, but currently P's are being issued as required to replace M's lost or removed from the inventory.

-The final version of the missile was to have been the AIM-7R, which added an infrared homing seeker to an otherwise unchanged AIM-7P Block II.
-A general wind-down of the budget led to it being cancelled in 1997.
+The U.S. Navy planned to operate the missile through 2018.

-Sparrow is now being phased out with the availability of the active-radar AIM-120 AMRAAM, but is likely to remain in service for several years.
+The Sparrow is now being phased out with the availability of the active-radar AIM-120 AMRAAM, but is likely to remain in service for several years.

+Variants

+Certain AIM-7M variants (and later) were capable of independently lofting to achieve longer-ranges.
+Some Sparrow variants could be upgraded to later variants.